inBeat/inbeat-website/content/articles/using-inbeat.md

 *If you already have an account, you can skip this step.*

-Go to [inbeat.co](https://inbeat.co) and click "Try inBeat for Free".
-Once you have signed up, confirm your email and login to the platform.
+Go to [our website](https://www.inbeat.co) and click "Sign up".
+Once you have signed up, **confirm your email** and login to the platform.

 ### 2. Create a campaign